g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

         Description: Intf - vpls VPLS-CE5 local site 4 remote site 6
       Flow Label Transmit: No, Flow Label Receive: No
 ```
-We can see the flags that Junos can set if the circuit has some problem.
-Like the L2CKT flags that I show in the previous article.
-Now, the main difference between VPLS and VPWS, in the VPWS we don't have mac learning and we can't have more than one peer, logically.
-With VPLS, we have the mac learning enabled, this way we can differenciate the source of the MAC address, and with this, we can have multiple peers.
-Let's check the mac-table of the VPLS:
+The output shows the flags Junos might set if the circuit encounters an issue—very similar to the l2circuit flags we saw in the previous article.
+Now, for the main difference between VPLS and VPWS: in VPWS, there is no MAC learning and you logically only have one peer.
+In VPLS, MAC learning is enabled!
+This allows the router to learn the source MAC addresses and dynamically forward traffic across a multi-point topology.
+Let's check the VPLS MAC table:
 ```
 root@R2> show vpls mac-table